JunweiZheng93/OPS/README.md

 ## Prerequisites

-Please make sure your CUDA is >= 11.6 since we need to compile some operators.
+Please make sure your CUDA==11.8 since we need to compile some operators.
 You can use the following command to check your CUDA version:

 ```bash
 nvcc --version